MxIllusionment/note-taker/README.md

 ## Screenshot
 ![Screenshot](assets/images/example-screenshot.png)

+## Deployment
+The web application has been deployed on Heroku at http://malenchite-note-taker.herokuapp.com

 ## License
 This application is covered under the **ISC** license.
 More info can be found here: [ISC](https://opensource.org/licenses/ISC)